rnaimehaom/cPEPmatch/README.md

-2. Protein Matching (Program: cPEP-match.ipynb)
+### 2. Protein Matching (Program: cPEP-match.ipynb)

 This program has three sections:

-(1) Interface Characterization - This selects the all the protein residues that are within an interface_cutoff of the GAG.
+a.
+Interface Characterization - This selects the all the protein residues that are within an interface_cutoff of the GAG.
 It outputs an interface.pdb file which will be read by the next step.

-(2) Motif construction -  This calculates the distance motifs for the interface residues contained in the interface.pdb file.
+b.
+Motif construction -  This calculates the distance motifs for the interface residues contained in the interface.pdb file.

-(3) Match + Mutate -  This section matches the interface motifs with those from the database.pkl file.
+c.
+Match + Mutate -  This section matches the interface motifs with those from the database.pkl file.
 The matches read and those that overlap with the GAG are deleted.
 Then, mutation + minimization of the adapted side chains is done using Modeller.

-Running instructions:
+## Running instructions:

 - Before running this program, make sure to create a new directory inside your working folder (eg. inside /home/user/Documents/cPEPmatch/), the name for this directory should be the pdb name (eg. 1qqp).
 Place inside the clean protein-gag complex file pdb (eg. 1qqp.pdb) that you want to test.